The problem

 What we built in response

 PickNDeal collapses that fragmentation into one structured marketplace, then exposes the marketplace itself to agents and existing back-office systems via an MCP server, an API-key-authenticated REST surface, and HMAC-signed webhooks.
-Restaurants and suppliers can use the web/mobile app, or their own AI agent (Claude Desktop, Cursor, custom orchestration), ortheir existing ERP/CRM via webhook subscription — same API surface, same data model.
-The platform is agent-native by design: the MCP server is not a bolt-on, it's how everything is built.
-That's what makes the Phase 9 integration story interesting — buyers and suppliers can plug their existing systems into PickNDeal without any human-in-the-middle, and they can do it in a weekend instead of a quarter.
+Restaurants and suppliers can use the web/mobile app, or their own AI agent (Claude Desktop, Cursor, custom orchestration), ortheir existing ERP/CRM via webhook subscription.
+Same API surface, same data model.
+Built with agentic engineering as the delivery model from day one: the platform is agent-native by design.
+The MCP server is not a bolt-on, it's how everything is built.
+That's what makes the Phase 9 integration story interesting, buyers and suppliers can plug their existing systems into PickNDeal without any human-in-the-middle, and they can do it in a weekend instead of a quarter.

 The architecture